dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 be much more capable of communicating these ideas.
 Because I didn't learn most of this in college, I tend to develop my own vocabulary to describe what I'm talking about.
-And because most college educated people are used to talking about their domain of expertise using a limited set of vocabulary, I often find myself getting tuned out, since I'm not using the right words and I don't have the same understanding of distinctions between ideas -- but what if some of those distinctions in the commonly understood structure of knowledge were false?
+And because most college educated people are used to talking about their domain of expertise using a limited set of vocabulary, I often find myself getting tuned out, since I'm not using the right words and I don't have the same understanding of distinctions between ideas -- but what if some of those distinctions in the commonly understood structure of knowledge were inaccurate, misleading or limiting?

 And finally, if I did excel in college -- i fell through the cracks, truly I didn't even try -- then I would have been understood to be extremely smart.
 I would have been whisked away at some inordinately expensive project lasting years.
 I would narrowly focus on one subject and perhaps waste my life.
 I hate to say this, since -- as much as I have issues with the academic system --
 I also believe it has great value and I do not want to demonstrate the wrong path for others.

+### Peace